Montana Master Naturalist Volunteer Service Opportunities

 Montana Native Plant Society, Missoula/Bozeman/Helena/Columbia Falls/Glen/Medicine Lake. www.mtnativeplants.org/1

-Contact: Karen Shelly, Vice President, at kmshelly@msn.com
+Contact: Gretchen Rupp, President, at beesgrmt@gmail.com.

-Montana Native Plant Society – Clark Fork Chapter, Missoula: www.mtnativeplants.org/25
+Montana Native Plant Society – Clark Fork Chapter, Missoula: http://www.mtnativeplants.org/Clark_Fork

 Rocky Mountain Elk Foundation, Missoula. www.rmef.org